 Students can explore areas in wireless communications and computer networking, internet of things (IOT), robotics and automation, machine learning and artificial intelligence (AI), electronics and photonics, imaging science, power electronics, and power systems through engaging coursework and research opportunities.

 "Students in ECSE majors have a lot of freedom to take advantage of all aspects of our expansive curriculum offerings.
-Students can choose for themselves what best matches their interests and abilities." - Dr. Shayla Sawyer, ECSE undergraduate curriculum committee chair.
+Students can choose for themselves what best matches their interests and abilities." - Dr. Agung Julius, ECSE undergraduate curriculum committee chair.